hildeweerts/responsiblemachinelearning/_sources/introduction/machinelearning/costsensitivelearning.md

 ## Cost-Sensitive Learning Algorithms

-It is often also possible to directly take into account misclassification cost during learning.
+It is often also possible to directly take into account misclassification costs during learning.
 In particular, it may be possible to weigh instances of a particular class differently in the algorithm's loss function.
 For example, {py:class}`sklearn.linear_model.LogisticRegression` has a `class_weight` parameter that allows to adjust the weight for each class.

 ```{code-cell} ipython3
 ---